As a board member, did you ever consider that your fundraising expenses have a significant return on their costs?

 - You should expect to make at least 3 or 4 times that amount of money.

-- You would want to pay back what you invested in fundraising, plus bring in a return of at least 3-400%.
+- You would want to pay back what it costs, plus bring in a return of at least 3-400%.

 Many organizations have endowments that are bringing in 4% return.
 Compare that to fundraising, which brings in a return of at least 100 – to 1000%.